Marketing Application Development

 Drafting of Integrated Summaries of Safety and Efficacy, if applicable; full statistical support for integrated statistical analyses; evaluation of all clinical study packages including datasets for submission readiness, with remediation available as needed; preparation of additional narratives, if needed.

-Rho also has clinical and regulatory medical writing experience developing specialized technical content for complex therapeutics and regulatory situations, including summaries of microbiologic studies, abuse potential and liability assessments, device-focused Module 3.2.P documents for drug-device combinations, and analyses using historical controls.
+Rho has a variety of clinical research and regulatory medical writing services to develop specialized technical content for complex therapeutics and regulatory situations, including summaries of microbiologic studies, abuse potential and liability assessments, device-focused Module 3.2.P documents for drug-device combinations, and analyses using historical controls.

 Rho provides marketing application submission services with extensive experience supporting marketing applications through various regulatory approval pathways, including both the 505(b)(1) and 505(b)(2) pathway.
 The 505(b)(2) approval pathway can be an attractive option for many pharmaceutical developers.
 As compared to its 505(b)(1) counterpart, the 505(b)(2) pathway offers the possible advantages of abridged preclinical and clinical development programs, reduced regulatory and approval risk, and lower development costs.
 Whether you are assessing the suitability of a development program for the 505(b)(2) pathway, are looking to construct a 505(b)(2) development program, need help executing the requisite studies, or want to be sure you are maximizing the advantages of the pathway, expertise and experience matter.
 Rho’s experts have successfully supported more than 20 marketing applications through the 505(b)(2) approval pathway.

 After a marketing application is submitted, Rho provides support for intensive peri-approval activities, including rapid-turnaround responses to Request for Information, preparation of amendments such as the 120 Day Safety Update, and label negotiations.